New Hampshire / Maine Car & Auto Insurance

 - Medical coverage (MED) pays for the cost of treating injuries, rehabilitation and funeral expenses.

-- Uninsured/Underinsured motorist bodily injury (UM) coverage pays for your medical bills and for those of your passengers up to your policy limits if you are hurt in an accident that is not your fault and when the responsible party does not have auto insurance.
-For underinsured motorists, bodily injury coverage is similar to uninsured motorist but in this case pays your medical costs if the responsible party does not have enough insurance.
+- Uninsured/Underinsured motorist bodily injury (UM) coverage pays for your medical bills and for those of your passengers up to your policy limits if you are hurt in an accident that is not your fault and when the responsible party either does not have auto insurance or does not have enough insurance.

 Other optional coverages are available on most New Hampshire auto insurance policies.
 These may include:

 - Rental Reimbursement (R) coverage pays the cost of renting a replacement vehicle if yours is damaged by something covered by the policy and either not driveable or in the body shop being repaired.
-The coverage is based on a daily rate such as $25 or $30 per day and limited to the actual time of repair subject to a maximum of 30 days.
+The coverage is based on a daily rate such as $25 to $40 per day and limited to the actual time of repair subject to a maximum of 30 days.

 - Towing (T) also called road service.
 This coverage will reimburse you for the cost of either a tow or a road service call such as out of gas or jump start.
 Typical limits are $25, $50 or $75 per occurrence.

-For more information or to receive a quote, fill out our Auto Insurance Quote Form.
+To receive a quote, fill out our Quote Form on the right.